Letter from the Executive Director

 Donors, Sponsors, Volunteers, and Friends of the Mountain

-- Monthly Donor Circle—This special circle of donors helps provide steady, reliable support by donating monthly.
-Their generosity ensures Save Mount Diablo can continue to preserve, defend, and restore Diablo’s wild lands.
+- Monthly Donor Circle — this special circle of donors helps provide steady, reliable support by donating monthly.
+Their generosity ensures we can keep up our mission-critical work up and running from day to day.

-- Young Friends—Our young friends (students and people under the age of 21) are stepping up to become a part of the next generation of future conservationists and activists who will help preserve Diablo’s natural lands for years to come.
+- Young Friends — Our young friends (students and people under the age of 21) are stepping up to become a part of the next generation of future conservationists and activists who will help preserve Diablo’s natural lands for years to come.
+We are especially grateful to you.

 We also thank the many foundations, sponsors, and partners who help make all that we do possible.
 We couldn’t do it without you!

-Special thanks to the following contributing photographers and artists whose work is featured in this digital publication: Scott Hein, Stephen Joseph, Nate Campi, Laura Kindsvater, Floyd McCluhan, Ted Clement, Cooper Ogden, Joan Hamilton, Roxana Lucero, Denise Castro, Sean Burke, Chelsea Davis, Al Johnson, and Dan Fitzgerald.
+Special thanks to the following contributing photographers whose work is featured in this digital publication: Scott Hein, Stephen Joseph, Michael Amorosa, Al Johnson, Laura Kindsvater, Caleb Castle, Michael McSherry, Cooper Ogden, Roxana Lucero and Susan Andrews.